 Karen O'Flynn is a Partner of Clayton Utz with extensive experience in commercial litigation and restructuring and insolvency.
+Karen is the Chair of the Clayton Utz Board.
 She is the Co-Chair of the Insolvency Section of the International Bar Association.
 Karen was appointed as Deputy Chairperson of CADB in May 2019.